 The main opposition within the War Office came from MI(R), especially from its second in command, Colin Gubbins.
 The latter deeply resented that MI(R) was prevented by its charter from engaging in non-military guerrilla warfare and had to rely heavily on Section D for its funding and supply lines.
 This antagonism led to a considerable re-writing of Section D history when it came to writing the post-war history of SOE and the near santification of Gubbins as its last commander.

 In a minor footnote of History, one by-product of one of Section D's operations, was the creation of the popular wartime song A Nightingale Sang in Berkeley Square!

 Section D for Destruction: forerunner of SOE by Malcolm Atkin is the first comprehensive study of Section D to be published.

 Using newly-released documents from The National Archives, the book surveys the operations of Section D across over twenty countries, including Britain.
-It analyses is fraught relationship to the Foreign Office and War Office, which resulted in a systematic effort to destroy its reputation and demonstrates how its history has been subsequently distorted by those wishing to establish the reputation and romance of SOE.
+It analyses the fraught relationship of Section D to the Foreign Office and War Office, which resulted in a systematic effort to destroy its reputation, and demonstrates how its history has been distorted by those wishing to establish the reputation and romance of SOE.

 258 pages and 33 plates.
 ISBN 978-1-47389-260-6